HsxinDy/-DorisCodeCraftRepoHub/README.md

 - Gym in 100 m
 - Co-occurrence

-To conduct validation assessment, accuracy is assigned as the evluation metric for model performance.
+To conduct validation assessment for the predictive model, accuracy is assigned as the evluation metric for model performance.
+As shown in
 Further detail of the algorithmn for this project could be assessed through the file `Pokémon Tracker.ipynb`.

 ## Scene Image Classification